swimlane/swimmy/README.md

 * get [acronym] tasks
 * create [acronym] record

 > When using the search command Swimmy is configured to return the first {Config.search_results_max_results} results.

 ## Getting Started

+In order to use **Swimmy** you will need to [create a Slack application](#creating-a-slack-application) and [gather authentication credentials for Swimlane](#swimlane-setup).

+You will need, at a minimum, the following before you can setup **Swimmy**:

+* Slack bot token
+* Slack bot signing secret
+* Swimlane hostname
+* Swimlany authentication credentials
+    * Swimlane Personal Access Token with access to call the Swimlane API or
+    * Swimlane username and password for an account that can call the Swimlane API

+Once you have gathered these values you must create a `.env` including these (and other) [configuration settings](#configuration-settings)

 ### Creating a Slack Application